BillTheBest/BigBoard/README.md

 - Edit startup.sh or startup.bat and add the following lines at the first blank line in the file:

 ```
-# BEGIN ADDED
 echo "Setting CUSTOM_HOME JAVA_OPTS values"
 export JAVA_OPTS="$JAVA_OPTS -DCUSTOM_HOME=\"/var/www/big-board-custom\""
-# END ADDED
 ```

-  - **/var/www/big-board-custom** is the directory for custom content.
+- `/var/www/big-board-custom` is the directory for custom content.
 - Start Tomcat.
-- Copy the war file to the `webapps` folder, BigBoard should be deployed automatically.
+- Deploy the war to Tomcat, either by copying the war to `webapps` or using the Manger.